 SEO has changed significantly—even in the last two years.
 We recently did a forensic SEO audit for a client and even we were amazed by how much has changed.
 The old tactics are not going to give you the same results as before.

 In this three-part blog post, we will explore what influences on-page factors (what you can do to your website’s pages) and off-page factors (what you can do off-site).

-In order to master SEO in 2015, you need to understand some advanced concepts.
+In order to master a SEO strategy, you need to understand some advanced concepts.
 Whether some are familiar or completely new, they are all important.
 Nobody knows the exact algorithm (except the search engine engineers), so no one of these concepts is more important than any other.
 Together, however, they will jumpstart your organic SEO efforts.